Posted on

 What is a protected class?

-A protected class is a trait that people either cannot change about themselves, or should not be forced to change.
+A protected class is a trait that you either cannot change about yourself, or should not be forced to change.
 State laws and federal laws, including Title VII of the Civil Rights Act of 1964, list these protected characteristics.
-They often include a person’s:
+They often include your:

 - Race